mstrlaw/mstrlaw/src/posts/2021-12-25-playing-pokemongo-only-with-folks-wearing-a-levis-t-shirt.md

 ![A gif showing the app tacking a picture of a shirt with the Levis logo and identifying it correctly.](/static/images/desktop_test.gif "Testing the app.")

 <p class="u-ImageDescription">Testing the app.</p>

+And there you go!
+A very rudimentary way of having some fun-with-friends: "*Hey, who can spot the most Levimons out there? — Ah there’s a ton of ’em here!*"